-If any of Step 3's LED conditions are different, perform troubleshooting sequences to correct the problem(s) prior to placing the system in service.
+If any of following LED conditions are different than specified, perform troubleshooting sequences to correct the problem(s) prior to placing the system in service.

 - a.
 On the Power Supply module, the Power OK LED is illuminated (green) - b.
 On the 64x64 Matrix module, the following LEDs are illuminated: - +28 (green) - +3.3 (green) - +2.5 (green) - c.
 On the Matrix Frame Controller (MFC), the following LEDs and LED display are illuminated (single or dual modules): - Single module: the Control Status display indicates ØSNGL OK (red) - Dual modules: the Control Status display of the active module indicates - Active OK while the other module indicates Standby - Active (green illuminated on single and Active modules only) - +28 (green) - +5 (green) - +3 (green) - d.
 On each of the Input and Output modules, the Power LED is illuminated (green). - e.
-If installed and on the 3500 Series System Controller module(s), the following conditions exist: - 1) Dual 3500 Series System Controller module configurations: - If both 3500 Series System Controller modules' active/standby switches are in the Standby or Active position, then Frame Slot A determines the active module.
-Otherwise, the active module is selected by the individual module's switch settings. - 2) Any 3500 Series System Controller configuration, the Active (amber on the active module) and Run (green) LEDs are illuminated.
+PERC2000 Series System Controller module(s) only.
+If one or two PERC2000 cards are installed in the Cheetah chassis, verify on each system controller card that the following conditions exist: - 1) Both the PWR IN and REGS OK LEDs are lit. - 2) Verify the ACTIVE LED is illuminated.
+With a dual PERC2000 System Controller configuration, verify that the ACTIVE LED is illuminated on only one of the controller cards. - f.
+3500 Series System Controller module(s) only.
+If one or two 3500 Series cards are installed in the Cheetah chassis, verify on each system controller card that the following conditions exist: - 3) Dual 3500 Series System Controller module configurations: - If both 3500 Series System Controller modules' active/standby switches are in the Standby or Active position, then Frame Slot A determines the active module.
+Otherwise, the active module is selected by the individual module's switch settings. - 4) Any 3500 Series System Controller configuration, the Active (amber on the active module) and Run (green) LEDs are illuminated.